akka/akka-projection/docs/src/main/paradox/durable-state.md

 Akka Projections has integration with `changes`, which is described here.

+@@@ note { title=Alternative }
+When using the R2DBC plugin an alternative to using a Projection is to [store the query representation](https://doc.akka.io/docs/akka-persistence-r2dbc/current/durable-state-store.html#storing-query-representation) directly from the write side.
+@@@

 ## Dependencies

 To use the Durable State module of Akka Projections, add the following dependency in your project: